 - b.
-Planned shutdown with partial project completion All soil disturbance activities have ceased; and all areas disturbed as of the project shutdown date have achieved final stabilization; and all temporary, structural erosion and sediment control measures have been removed; and all postconstruction stormwater management practices required for the completed portion of the project have been constructed in conformance with the SWPPP and are operational: - A new owner or operator has obtained coverage under this permit in accordance with Part II.F. of this permit. - The owner or operator obtains coverage under an alternative SPDES general permit or an individual SPDES permit. - 3.
+Planned shutdown with partial project completion All soil disturbance activities have ceased; and all areas disturbed as of the project shutdown date have achieved final stabilization; and all temporary, structural erosion and sediment control measures have been removed; and all postconstruction stormwater management practices required for the completed portion of the project have been constructed in conformance with the SWPPP and are operational; - c.
+A new owner or operator has obtained coverage under this permit in accordance with Part II.F. of this permit. - d.
+The owner or operator obtains coverage under an alternative SPDES general permit or an individual SPDES permit. - 3.
 For construction activities meeting subdivision 2a. or 2b. of this Part, the owner or operator shall have the qualified inspector perform a final site inspection prior to submitting the NOT.
 The qualified inspector shall, by signing the "Final Stabilization" and "Post-Construction Stormwater Management Practice certification statements on the NOT, certify that all the requirements in Part V.A.2.a. or b. of this permit have been achieved. - 4.
 For construction activities that are subject to the requirements of a regulated, traditional land use control MS4 and meet subdivision 2a. or 2b. of this Part, the owner or operator shall have the regulated, traditional land use control MS4 sign the "MS4 Acceptance" statement on the NOT in accordance with the requirements in Part VII.H. of this permit.
 The regulated, traditional land use control MS4 official, by signing this statement, has determined that it is acceptable for the owner or operator to submit the NOT in accordance with the requirements of this Part.
-The regulated, traditional land use control MS4 control MS4 control of this Part.
-The regulated, traditional land use control MS4 control of this Part.
-The regulated, traditional land use control MS4 control MS4 control of this Part.
-The regulated, traditional land use control MS4 control MS4 control of this Part.
-The regulated is inspection themselves or by accepting the qualified inspector's final site inspection certification(s) required in Part V.A.3. of this permit. - For construction activities that require post-construction stormwater management practices and meet subdivision 2a. of this Part, the owner or operator must, prior to submitting the NOT, ensure one of the following: - a. the post-construction stormwater management practice(s) and any right-ofway(s) needed to maintain such practice(s) have been deeded to the municipality in which the practice(s) is located,
+The regulated, traditional land use control MS4 official, by signing this statement, has determined with the requirements of this Part.
+The regulated, traditional land use control MS4 can make this determination by performing a final site inspection themselves or by accepting the qualified inspector's final site inspection certification(s) required in Part V.A.3. of this permit. - For construction activities that require post-construction stormwater management practices and meet subdivision 2a. of this Part, the owner or operator must, prior to submitting the NOT, ensure one of the following: - the post-construction stormwater management practice(s) and any right-ofway(s) needed to maintain such practice(s) have been deeded to the municipality in which the practice(s) is located,

-(Part VII.A)
+(Part VILA)